Diljit Dosanjh: Artistry

 Continually experimenting with new musical ideas and images, Dosanjh's musical and performance style is the subject of analysis and scrutiny from critics.
 Dosanjh grew up learning music from Gobinder Singh Alampuri and Kartar Singh, and his initial work reflected their style.
 His later collaboration with Honey Singh lent a different dimension to his music.
 The composers Jaidev Kumar, Sukhpal Sukh, Sachin Ahuja, Pavneet Birgi, Jassi Bros Bhinda Aujla, and Tru Skool have all influenced him.
-His goal is to make a Punjabi song that becomes worldwide hit like Korean single Gangnam Style.
+His goal is to make a Punjabi song that becomes a worldwide hit like Korean single Gangnam Style.